zachalam/empathy/README.md

 Installation
 -----------------------------
-In empathy.py - Ensure that the EMO_FILE constant is pointing to the "emotion.csv" location on disk.
+In empathy.py - Ensure that the EMO_FILE constant is pointing to the "emotions.csv" directory on disk.
 ```
-EMO_FILE = "../empathy/emo.csv"
+EMO_FILE = "../empathy/emotions.csv"
 ```

 Usage: Analyze Text